 After crayfish sandwiches at Prèt A Manger, the chain of healthy luncheon fare, I continued on for thirty minutes more to Islington-and-Highbury.
 I was certain that this would be the place to which you once referred.
 But you were nowhere to be found in this part of the borough, either.

 No-one could tell me where the street lay till I came to Finsbury Park.
 Yes, around the corner from there I found you, my boy, an angel orphaned by fate around the time of Victoria’s demise.

 As I stood in front of 65 Evershsot Road, I heard your cries: “Mama!
 Mama!”

 You were only a boy when you were orphaned, and brought up by Grandma Mepham and Auntie Louie in a gracious house of women.
 I remember the sweet letters from Auntie Louie after she saw you off.
 Letters in an old lady’s scrawly hand from this far-away kingdom to the north.

 Islington, you were no doubt smart when Ern was born, before the onslought of poverty brought by horse-drawn omnibuses, mud and sewage, burst your gentility at the seams.
-The plumbing was not up to the force of change, either, and your poor Mama died: from an invisible speck that entered her lungs—no-one knew was there.
+The plumbing was not up to the force of change, either, and your poor Mama died: from an invisible speck that entered her lungs—no one knew was there, or from where it had come.
 Until too late.